 Orosco Ridge Trails Plan

-Donate Now to the Orosco Ridge Trail Building Fund:
+Donate HERE to the Orosco Ridge Building Fund

 You did it! $15,000 raised for new trails.
 And all donations were matched dollar for dollar up to $15,000 thanks to a generous local donor.
 Any additional funds raised going forward will be applied to the Orosco Ridge Trail Building Fund.